kavia-common/jira-confluence-connector-146762-146772/integration_backend/README.md

   - /auth/confluence/login and /auth/confluence/callback
   - /api/auth/confluence/login and /api/auth/confluence/callback
-  - Generic alias: /api/oauth/atlassian/callback (delegates to Jira handler)
+  - Generic alias: /api/oauth/atlassian/callback (delegates to Jira handler) (Note: For the Jira authorize URL, we still use JIRA_REDIRECT_URI only.)

 Important
-- Whatever redirect path you pick, ATLASSIAN_OAUTH_REDIRECT_URI must match it exactly.
+- Whatever redirect path you pick, JIRA_REDIRECT_URI must match it exactly in the Atlassian app.
-- If you change to /api/oauth/atlassian/callback, update Atlassian app Redirect URL to the same absolute URL.
+- The backend no longer derives redirect_uri from other envs or uses legacy fallbacks.